-What brings together a union organizer from the Pacific Northwest, a social and economic justice advocate from Chicago, and an immigrant from Ethiopia?
+What brings together a union organizer from the Pacific Northwest and a social and economic justice advocate from Chicago?
 The AFL-CIO.

-President Liz Shuler, Secretary-Treasurer Fred Redmond and Executive Vice President Tefere Gebre each took a unique path to the highest ranks of the AFL-CIO; Shuler as a leader of the International Brotherhood of Electrical Workers, Redmond as a vice-president of the United Steelworkers and Gebre as a reformer at the Orange County Labor Federation.
+President Liz Shuler and Secretary-Treasurer Fred Redmond each took a unique path to the highest ranks of the AFL-CIO; Shuler as a leader of the International Brotherhood of Electrical Workers, Redmond as a vice-president of the United Steelworkers.
 Together, they share a commitment to building a world that is fair for working people.
 Their paths are woven with common threads—hard work, solidarity, vision and courage.

 As a team, they are focused on breaking new ground on everything from worker organizing to collective bargaining, political action to global labor rights.
 They are, in every way, unified to help working people have a better life.